 Art.
 292 (Vilipendio o danneggiamento alla bandiera o ad altro emblema dello Stato). – Chiunque vilipende con espressioni ingiuriose la bandiera nazionale o un altro emblema dello Stato é punito con la multa da euro 1.000 a euro 5.000.
 La pena é aumentata da euro 5.000 a euro 10.000 nel caso in cui il medesimo fatto sia commesso in occasione di una pubblica ricorrenza o di una cerimonia ufficiale. ) Chiunque pubblicamente e intenzionalmente distrugge, disperde, deteriora, rende inservibile o imbratta la bandiera nazionale o un altro emblema dello Stato é punito con la reclusione fino a due anni.”

-The Italian Republic of Napoleon became the Kingdom of Italy, when the French conquistador became emperor.
+Three years later, the Italian Republic of Napoleon became the Kingdom of Italy, when the French conquistador became emperor.
 This time around, the square became a rectangular.
 Plus, Napoleon’s eagle was in the center.
 This flag remained in use during Napoleon’s rule, which lasted until 1814.

 The Italian states were not widely united under one flag again until the year of 1848.
-In this year, the tricolor flag was again adopted as the national Italian flag, with vertical stripes of red, white, and green.
-Savoia‘s coat of arms was displayed in the center.
+That’s when the tricolor flag became the national Italian flag.
+And it featured with vertical stripes of red, white, and green.
+Plus, the coat of arms of the Savoia family was displayed in the center.

 Colors of the Italian Flag